-When doing research about modern network engineering, one comes across the term Software-Defined Networking (SDN).
-In a nutshell, SDN is an approach to networking that enables the programmatic and dynamic control of a network.
-Such approach is more congruent with a cloud computing than traditional rigid networking.
+According to the classical definition, SDN is an approach to networking that enables the programmatic and dynamic control of a network.
+This kind of an approach is more congruent with cloud computing than traditional rigid networking.
 One of the drivers behind SDN is a desire to transition from an old networking mindset to the new agile and more flexible approach so often used in software development practices.
 When implementing SDN in practice, automation and flexibility are key concepts.

 Fig. 1 The evolution of computers

-The present stage of the networking, on the other hand, resembles the state computer architecture was in more than 30 years ago.
-Network services are today provided by a few specialized service providers whose operations are based on network devices that are very similar to early computers: black boxes that cannot be modified and are guarded by proprietary laws.
-As you’d imagine, such an infrastructure is very slow to adopt innovations, and only those functionalities that have been implemented by vendors can be used.
+Just a few short years ago, the situation in networking resembled the state computer architecture was in more than 30 years ago.
+Network services were provided by a few specialized service providers whose operations were based on network devices that were very similar to early computers: black boxes that could not be modified and were guarded by proprietary laws.
+As you’d imagine, such an infrastructure was very slow to adopt innovations, and only those functionalities that had been implemented by vendors could be used.

 Fig. 2 The evolution of networks